 Can You See Northern Lights in Norway on a Budget?

 - I didn’t want to pack up with 12 or 30 strangers in a bus/shuttle, drive around and get off the bus as a group to take “the best picture.”
-My girls don’t like big groups and we mostly do things on our own.
+My girls don’t like large groups and we mostly do things on our own.

-- Because of rapidly changing weather on the coast in northern Norway, booking a “chasing northern lights” tour in advance would be a big gamble.
+- Because of rapidly changing weather on the coast in northern Norway, booking a “chasing Northern lights” tour in advance would be a big gamble.

-Sure, Northern Lights tours know the good spots and understand meteorological alerts better than anyone.
-However, there are easy and budget-friendly options to see Northern Lights in Norway without a tour.
+Sure, Northern lights tours know the good spots and understand meteorological alerts better than anyone.
+However, there are easy and budget-friendly options to see Northern lights in Norway without a tour.

 DIY How to See Northern Lights in Norway

 According to local guides, it is possible to see Northern lights around Tromsø on 85% of the nights if you are willing to travel.
 As mentioned before, the challenge of Tromso is its volatile coastal climate, but since Tromsø is connected to the mainland, you can drive North or South depending on where the clear skies are.